-This request is sole source because Mr. Prescott is familiar with the hospital staff, knowledgeable of current procedures and the supply of facilities for which appropriate placement of the NHH patients can be made.
-Mr. Prescott was recommended by The Disability Rights Commission because he has in-depth knowledge of the subject matter from many years of work doing independent risk assessments
+This request is Sole Source because the original contract was sole source and MOP 150 requires any subsequent amendment to be a Sole Source request.
+The original request was Sole Source because Mr. Prescott is familiar with the hospital staff, knowledgeable of current procedures, and the supply of facilities for which appropriate placement of the NHH patients can be made.
+Mr. Prescott was recommended by The Disability Rights Commissioner because he has in-depth knowledge of the subject matter from many years of work doing independent risk assessments.
+As previously stated, the original contract was approved by Governor and Council on August 8, 2018, Item #14.

-The purpose for this request is to allow Mr. David S. Prescott to continue to provide clients admitted to New Hampshire Hospital with independent risk assessments for the purpose of discharge, and to ensure each client is afforded placement into programs and services which least restrict the client's freedom of movement, ability to make decisions, and participation in his/her community while achieving the purposes of habitation and treatment in accordance with RSA 135-C.
+The purpose of this request is to allow Mr. David S. Prescott to continue to provide independent risk assessments to clients admitted to New Hampshire Hospital for the purpose of discharge, and to ensure each client is afforded placement into programs and services which least restrict the client's freedom of movement, ability to make decisions, and participation in his/her community while achieving the purposes of habitation and treatment in accordance with RSA 135-C.